 Agrium and PotashCorp have agreed that Agrium CEO Chuck Magro will be the head of the new merged company.
 Magro, at 46, will be one of the youngest chief executives of a major Canadian company.
 His PotashCorp counterpart, Jochen Tilk, will be the executive chairman of the merged company, which has still yet to agree on a name.
 Magro was named president and chief executive officer of Agrium in January 2014, after joining Agrium in 2009.
 He has served as Agrium's COO and was accountable for two Strategic Business Units (Wholesale and Retail) and Human Resources.
-He has also held the roles of Executive Vice President, Corporate Development & Chief Risk Officer and was Chuck Magro. responsible for a number of core areas. including Corporate Development & Strategv.
-EHS&S. Sustainability & Stakeholder Relations, Internal Audit, and Risk Management.
-Before that, he was Vice President.
-Manufacturing, responsible for Agrium's Wholesale manufacturing facilities.
+He has also held the roles of Executive Vice President, Corporate Development & Chief Risk Officer and was responsible for a number of core areas, including Corporate Development & Strategy, EHS&S, Sustainability & Stakeholder Relations, Internal Audit, and Risk Management.
+Before that, he was Vice President, Manufacturing, responsible for Agrium's Wholesale manufacturing facilities.

-Haldor Topsoe held a ceremony in early September to celebrate the official opening of the company's new office in Tehran. intended to reinforce ties with Iranian petrochemical and refining companies.
+Haldor Topsoe held a ceremony in early September to celebrate the official opening of the company's new office in Tehran, intended to reinforce ties with Iranian petrochemical and refining companies.

 Managing director Jens Ole Madsen will head Topsoe's Tehran office, and spent several months in the country during its setting.
 Speaking at the opening ceremony, he said: "Iran's unique combination of abundant natural resources and highly skilled people holds enormous potential.
-In our recent deals within methanol and ammonia, it has been confirmed that Topsoe's leading products and services can be very relevant in realizing this potential, in some cases combined with the financing services we offer through our joint venture Ferrostaal Topsoe Projects."
-Per K. Bakkerud, executive vice president of Topsoe's Chemical Business Unit and the EMEA region added: "We are excited to open the new office and resume the great working relationship with Iran and the companies here.
-It means that we are close to our Iranian customers and partners so we can be the responsive and agile business partner they need."
+In our recent deals within methanol and ammonia, it has been confirmed that Topsoe's leading products and services can be very relevant in realizing this potential, in some cases combined with the financing services we offer through our joint venture Ferrostaal Topsoe Projects.'